To create a new Django application you must have the following things installed on your computer:

 C:\Users\Q\TGDB>pip install virtualenv

-To install virtualenv in Ubuntu/Fedora type the following commmand.
+virtualenv in Ubuntu/Mac type the following command.

 Q@VM1:~/TGDB$ pip3 install virtualenv

 virtualenv command followed by the name of the virtual environment.
 Here is how you can create a virtual environment in Windows:

 C:\Users\Q\TGDB>virtualenv env Using base prefix 'c:\\python34' New python executable in C:\Users\X\TGDB\env\Scripts\python.exe Installing setuptools, pip, wheel...done.
 C:\Users\X\TGDB>